 - If your disposable income is less than $100 per month, you can file for Chapter 7.

-Certain deductions are standard allowances based on the number of vehicles you operate, the number of people in your household, and the cost of living in Houston.
+Certain deductions are standard allowances based on the number of vehicles you operate, the number of people in your household, and the cost of living in Bethlehem.
 Depending on which county you live in the amounts may change but the method of calculation will not.

 In addition, to these standard deductions, you can also deduct the full amount of certain actual expenses such as mortgage and vehicle loan payments.